abhinav-reddy-a/Gravitational_Voronoi/README.md

 1. Connect your client to the server.

 2. Receive game information.
-After connecting your client to the server, you should receive the game information from the server in the format of `"<number-of-players> <number-of-stones> <player-order>\n"`.
+After connecting your client to the server, you should receive the game information from the server in the format of `"<number-of-players> <number-of-stones> <initial-weight-pool> <player-order>\n"`.
 The string is delimited by a space and ends with a new line character.

 3. Send team name.
 After receiving the game information, you should send your team name to the server as a string.

 4. Receive game updates.
 Your client will receive an update from the server when it is your turn.
 The update consists of three parts.
    1. Game over flag.
 The flag is set to `1` when the game is over, and `0` otherwise
+   2. Remaining weight pool of the player
-   2. Scores.
+   3. Scores.
 Say there are N players.
 Then there will be N numbers, representing the score from player 1 to player N.
-   3. New moves.
+   4. New moves.
 These are the moves that have been played after you played your last move.
 Each move consists of three numbers: the row of the move, the column of the move, and the player than made the move.
 The moves are ordered in the order in which they were played.

 Notice that every number in the game update is separated by a space, and at the very end there will be a new line character.

 The following represents what a general game update looks like.
 Note that the move row and move columns are **0-indexed**, and move players are **1-indexed**.

 ```
-"<game-over-flag> <score1> <score2> ... <move1-row> <move1-col> <move1-player> <move2-row> <move2-col> <move2-player> ...\n"
+"<game-over-flag> <remaining-weight-pool> <score1> <score2> ... <move1-row> <move1-col> <move1-player> <move2-row> <move2-col> <move2-player> ...\n"
 ```

 5. Send move to server.
 After receiving a game update from the server, your client should finish your turn by sending a move to the server.
-The move should simply be a string `"<move_row> <move_col>"` - row and column of the move separated by a space.
+The move should simply be a string `"<move_row> <move_col> <move_weight>"` - row and column of the move separated by a space.

 A special note on the player rotation protocol - although multiple games are played during one competition (number of games equals number of players), the client needs to complete step `1-3` once only.
 Moreover, the server does not explicitly indicate the start of a new game.
 Instead, the client should check if the most recent update has the `game-over-flag` set, and if so, the client should treat all future updates as updates for a new game.
 It might be helpful to take a look at how the sample client handles rotation if the description is not clear enough.